09 May 2024

 Feasting or fasting vary from church to church.
 After all, we’re sad Jesus had to leave, but sitting at the Father’s right hand is a very big deal.
 So there’s a little rejoicing, a little lamenting; it’s bittersweet.

 And of course lots of churches observe it with, “It’s what day?… Oh, that’s a Catholic thing.”
-Although you know if they invented the holiday, they’d definitely treat it like the big deal it is.
+Although you realize if they invented the holiday, they’d definitely treat it like the big deal it is.